Space Mountain at Magic Kingdom Park

-Space Mountain is a roller coaster attraction at Magic Kingdom in Walt Disney World.
-This iconic attraction is the thrill ride of Tomorrowland.
+Space Mountain is a high-speed thrill attraction at Magic Kingdom in Walt Disney World.
+This iconic roller coaster is located in the Tomorrowland section of the park.

-In this review, we’ll take a look at Magic Kingdom’s Space Mountain in detail.
-We’ll go over information pertaining to whether or not you’ll want to experience this attraction, and what might be the best time to ride.
+This review will look at Magic Kingdom’s Space Mountain in detail.
+We’ll go over whether or not you’ll want to experience this attraction and discuss the best time to ride.

-The table below contains quick facts to familiarize yourself with the important details for Space Mountain.
-You may have heard that details for the new Disney Genie were just released.
-This system will replace FastPass.
-Therefore FastPass+ is no longer an option.
+The table below contains quick facts to familiarize yourself with the essential details for Space Mountain.

 |Space Mountain||Magic Kingdom|